Canis lupus familiaris

 - Digestive disorders

-Even though this hybrid is energetic during play, they are still very easy to live with.
+Even though this hybrid is energetic during play, it is still very easy to live with.
 These dogs may have a strong-willed streak because of their hunting background.
-Their hunting instincts are inherited from their Beagle and English Bulldog ancestors.
+Their hunting instincts are inherited from their beagle and English bulldog parents.
 They retain a strong urge to bite during play from their bulldog side, so you need to take care to discourage nipping early on.

-The factors unique to this hybrid could include whether they are commonly available through rescue, price, lifespan, or if shedding is an issue.
+The factors unique to this hybrid include price, lifespan, shedding, and whether they are commonly available through rescue.
 Keeping these issues in mind before you commit to getting one of these dogs can help prevent a disappointing outcome.

 As with any deep-chested dog breed, owners should carefully monitor their eating to make sure they don’t gobble their food too fast, or eat too soon before and after exercising.
 Beabulls, from puppies all the way through adulthood, have special dietary needs because of their background.
 There are a few things that new owners need to consider when buying food: